 Electronic Devices (Including Cell Phones)At WYMLA we are fortunate to have a large number of technology devices to support learning as well as a BYOD policy which allows students to bring their own devices.
 To help students understand how to manage these devices we use a red light-green light process with cards displayed in the room so students are aware of the device expectation.Green Light: Devices may be out and in use for academic purposes.Yellow Light: Ask the teacher if it is okay to use your device.Red light: No electronic devices, including headphones of any kind, may be out at this time.

 Major Assessments/Late Work

-1. Students will have ONE major assessment replacement opportunity per quarter.
-The details of how this replacement occurs are up to each individual teacher as outlined in their course syllabus.
+1. Students will have at least ONE major assessment revision opportunity per quarter.
+The details of how this revision occurs are up to each individual teacher as outlined in their course syllabus.

 Honor Code Policy

 Any student violation of the WCPSS Honor Code, as outlined in Board Policy 4310, will be addressed in the following manner once discovered by the student’s teacher or other staff member:

 1st Offense: Students will complete the WYMLA Academic Integrity Reflection and discuss it with their teacher for the affected course.
 Upon completion they will be eligible to do an alternate assignment for credit as determined by their teacher based on the severity of the offense.
 Parent contact will be made and the incident will be documented as a minor referral.